ClarityAcuity/village-site/src/posts/markdown-cheatsheet.md

 Quote break.

 > This is a very long line that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can *put* **Markdown** into a blockquote.

+## Definition Lists

+Some Markdown processors allow you to create definition lists of terms and their corresponding definitions.

+First Term
+: This is the definition of the first term.

+Second Term
+: This is one definition of the second term.
+: This is another definition of the second term.

 ## Inline HTML